NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/TAF Lite (Triggered Automation Framework Lite)/2 - Get Running Status of Trigger Task and Running ResultID of NI.md

 # Get Running Status of Trigger Task and Running ResultID of NI API Design

 ## ***POST*** V3/TAF/Lite/result
-This API is used to retrieve Trigger Intent List and Intent Execution Result ID.
+This API is used to retrieve Trigger Intent List and Intent Execution Result ID. <br>
+PA license is required to use this API.

 ## Detail Information